loyada/typedpy/docs/tutorial_basics.rst

 | Now, we can pass trades around, and we are guaranteed that they are well formed and valid.
 There is no need to write
   boilerplate validation code in various functions again and again.
-Typedpy **will block any attempt to create or mutate a structure so that there at no point we have an invalid instance**.
+Typedpy **will block any attempt to create or mutate a structure so that at no point we might have an invalid instance**.
 |
 | Furthermore, since Trade is defined as immutable, we are guaranteed that no one tempered with them by accident.
 Again,
   Typedpy will block any such attempt.